Lake Como villa weddings • Villa Erba, Balbianello, boats and private villas

 Villa Balbiano on Lake Como, private estate exterior by the water

-Balbiano is about statement luxury and visual drama.
-The best approach is simple portraits, controlled styling, and a timeline that gives you breathing space.
+Villa Balbiano is about statement luxury and visual drama.
+The best approach is simple portraits, controlled styling and a timeline that gives the couple breathing space.

 Best results come from

-• clean, minimal direction (let the villa carry the frame)
+• clean, minimal direction so the villa carries the frame

 • controlled styling that reads fashion without feeling forced